Apple Pie Filling

 Instructions

-• Reduce the heat under the apples to low.
-In a small bowl, combine the cornstarch and 3 tablespoons of the water.
-Stir the mixture into the cooked apples and heat until the liquid thickens.
-Remove from the heat and set aside.
+• In a small bowl, combine the cornstarch and 5 tablespoons of water.
+Stir the mixture into the cooked apples and heat until the liquid warms through and thickens, one minute.
+Remove from the heat.

 Nutrition information is automatically calculated, so should only be used as an approximation.